Çay Cake – a tender, Çay soaked sponge cake with chocolate and pistachio layers, and a dense silky chocolate ganache frosting.

-- Add the sifted flour and cocoa with a spatula from the bottom to the top to obtain a homogeneous consistency.
+- Add the sifted flour and baking powder with a spatula from the bottom to the top to obtain a homogeneous consistency.

 - Put the mixture into the cake pan (16 cm in diameter - 6-inch round) properly greased and lightly floured.

 - Bake in a preheated oven at 180°C (356°F) for about 40 minutes, never open the oven before 30 minutes.